Elementary coupling approach for non-linear perturbation of Markov processes with mean-field jump mechanims and related problems: Abstract

 \section{Abstract}

-{Mean-field integro-differential equations are studied in an abstract framework, through couplings of the corresponding stochastic processes.
-The long time behaviour of the non-linear process and of the associated particle system is investigated in the perturbative regime.
-The main difference with the linear (or non-interacting) case is that, when two coupled processes have merged, they have some probability to split. }
+Mean-field integro-differential equations are studied in an abstract framework, through couplings of the corresponding stochastic processes.
+In the perturbative regime, the equation is proven to admit a unique equilibrium, toward which the process converges exponentially fast.
+Similarly, in this case, the associated particle system is proven to converge toward its equilibrium at a rate independent from the number of particles.